 Benabdesselam Mourad

-Blanc Wilfried – group leader
+Blanc Wilfried – Group leader

 Dussardier Bernard

-Legrand Apolline
+Legrand Appoline

 Mady Franck